Bogleech.com's Ten Weirdest Star Wars Aliens

 novelization but is now considered female, possibly because a woman wore the costume and

-they couldn't completely hide the presence of breasts,
+they couldn't completely hide the presence of breasts, which they even bothered to include

-.
+on the action figure.
 I love the gaping, toothless mouth and all those scattered asymmetrical

 googly eyes; it's an almost comically horrifying design, like a child's fever dream.